MuraguriKen/blackjack-python/README.md

 - Procedural game flow

 ## How to Run
-Run the notebook or Python file to start the game.
+Run the notebook file to start the game.